SMART: Self-Aware Agent for Tool Overuse Mitigation: Preliminaries

-\paragraph{Experiments on LM-driven Agents.} In addition to LLMs, we also experiment with two agent systems: XAgent~\citep{xagent2023} and AgentGPT~\citep{2024agentgpt}, both designed for complex problem-solving and driven by closed-source GPT models.
+\textbf{Experiments on LM-driven Agents.} In addition to LLMs, we also experiment with two agent systems: XAgent~\citep{xagent2023} and AgentGPT~\citep{2024agentgpt}, both designed for complex problem-solving and driven by closed-source GPT models.
 We sampled 50 queries from the GSM8K test set that can be answered correctly without tools (see \Cref{apdx:prelim_agent}) and instructed the models to use tools only when necessary.
 The results in \Cref{tab:preliminary_agent_table} show that, despite being equipped with various tools, both agent systems still tend to use them unnecessarily, significantly slowing down problem-solving (about 10x slower than using GPT alone).
-In the case study shown in \Cref{fig:preliminary_agent}, we identify issues like XAgent redundantly saving results and AgentGPT unnecessarily invoking a code-writing tool after generating answers.
+We further provide a case study in \Cref{apdx:prelim_agent} highlighting issues such as XAgent redundantly saving results to files and AgentGPT unnecessarily invoking a code-writing tool after generating an answer.
 These observations underscore the need to address our core research question: \textbf{How can we calibrate agent models to balance tool use and parametric reasoning, mitigating tool overuse while preserving utility?}